polbeni/PyMCSP/README.md

 # PyMCSP

 One of the most important and critical problems in materials science is to know the crystal structure or structures for a given material.
 The position that ions occupy in crystal determines some of the properties of this material, from if the material is an insulator, conductor or semiconductor to more exotic phenomena as superconductivity.
-Thus it is important to know the crystal structures of the different materials.
+Thus, it is important to know the crystal structures of the different materials.
 Many experimental methodologies (as X-ray diffraction) help experimental scientists to determine these structures, but sometimes we could be interested in performing simulations of materials that have not been synthesized yet.
 Crystal structure prediction methods [[1]](#1), are methodologies that look for novel phases.
-These are methods that present very good performance, but that need to use supercomputer facilities and a lot of computational time, since they usually perform plenty of DFT simulations.
+These are methods that present very good performance, but that need to use supercomputer facilities and a lot of computer time, since they usually perform plenty of DFT simulations.

 In this context, we present **PyMCSP** a **P**ython and [**M**3GNet](https://github.com/materialsvirtuallab/m3gnet) [[2]](#2) implementation for **C**rystal **S**tructure **P**rediction.
-This is intended to be a method to find novel phases for new (or not so new) materials in reasonable times (few minutes to few hours in a standard user laptop) and in a personal computer.
+This is intended to be a method to find novel phases for new (or not so new) materials in reasonable times, few minutes to few hours in a standard user's laptop.

 The code is still in development, however it is functional and you can try it.

 ## How it works

-From a given atoms and stoichiometry, the program constructs random crystal structures with the phase groups that are compatible with the given stoichiometry.
+From a given chemical compounds and stoichiometry, the program constructs random crystal structures with the phase groups that are compatible with the given stoichiometry.
 To do this [PyXtal](https://github.com/qzhu2017/PyXtal) [[3]](#3) Python library is used.

 For the found structures, an ionic relaxation is performed for each of these structures with M3GNet.
 M3GNet implement machine-learning force fields, thus relaxations can be performed in few seconds with a regular computer (instead of minutes or hours in a supercomputer).
 The relaxed structures are interesting enough to finish the process, but it is also possible to distort structures and relax again in order to be able to reach less energetic phases (although this is still in development).

 After this, it is strongly recommended to perform DFT relaxations with the most interesting phases.

-Since it is possible to re-train M3GNet with DFT results, we can use DFT materials simulations results to re-train M3GNet in order to be able to look for novel phases of similar materials, but this is not yet implemented.
+Since it is possible to re-train M3GNet with DFT results, we can use DFT materials simulation results to re-train M3GNet in order to be able to look for novel phases of similar materials, but this is not yet implemented.

-Some examples of found structures can be find in `examples`.
+Some examples of found structures can be found in `examples`.
 There are results for three different materials:
 - Carbon (C)
 - Ag<sub>3</sub>SBr
 - BaTiO<sub>3</sub>